FREE 5-Ingredient Recipe EBook

 -

 Gently fold in the avocado and cooked shrimp.
 Serve with chips, crackers, or veggies.
-Alternatively, don't add the shrimp to the sauce and instead serve the shrimp on the side over ice and dip into the shrimp cocktail sauce.
+Alternatively, you can serve the Mexican shrimp cocktail by dipping the shrimp into the sauce instead.

 Serving size: 3/4 cup